Have you ever purchased something because a well-known person you admire used the product or service?

 - Key opinion leader

-Micro-influencers — like Whitney — have a relatively modest following of thousands or tens of thousands of people within their niche.
+Micro-influencers — like Whitney — have a relatively modest following of thousands or tens of thousands of people.
 They create relevant content for their audience and communicate with them via social media platforms, blogs, other written publications, websites, and forums.

 How to Work With a Micro-Influencer